niemasd/ViralConsensus/README.md

 If you use ViralConsensus in your work, please cite:

 > Moshiri N (2023).
 "ViralConsensus: A fast and memory-efficient tool for calling viral consensus genome sequences directly from read alignment data." *Bioinformatics*. btad317. [doi:10.1093/bioinformatics/btad317](https://doi.org/10.1093/bioinformatics/btad317)

+If you use the ViralConsensus web application (rather than the command-line tool), please *also* cite:

+> Ji D, Aboukhalil R, Moshiri N (2023).
+"ViralWasm: a client-side user-friendly web application suite for viral genomics." *Bioinformatics*. btae018. [doi:10.1093/bioinformatics/btae018](https://doi.org/10.1093/bioinformatics/btae018)